frPropose a project

 Access to electricity remains a key issue in sub-Saharan Africa, with only 50% of the population having access to an energy supply in 2022, compared with over 90% in all other regions of the world since 2015 (International Energy Agency, 2022).
 Of the 760 million people worldwide without electricity, 79% live in sub-Saharan Africa.
 In the Democratic Republic of Congo, the overall percentage is 50.6%, but this figure masks huge disparities between urban (67.5%) and rural (12.4%) areas (World Bank, 2022).

-The most affordable decentralized solutions could be used to provide electricity to more than half of those currently without access, while creating local employment, upgrading essential services and improving community well-being for the long term (International Energy Agency, 2022).
+Decentralized solutions, identified as the most affordable, could electrify more than half of the unserved population whilst generating local jobs, modernizing essential services and sustainably improving the well-being of communities (International Energy Agency, 2022).
 Electrification also helps improve general health, children's education and women's employment, while reducing social inequalities (Dinkelman 2011, Barron, Khandker et al. 2014).

 Hommes et femmes sur un bateau